UCLA-Creative-Labs/agora-ouranos/README.md

     # Switch to the correct node version
     # Run node --version or npm --version to ensure its not 8.1
     nvm install node

+    # Installs to node modules
+    # express for node.js framework
+    # postgres to easily interface with postgres server
+    # nodemon to watch changes to your node.js applications and update them => now you dont need to consistently restart it manually
+    yarn install

 ```

 ### Breakdown